spunnyer/developer-test-api/README.md

 - [ ] Set up the express route for `/credit-search`
 - [ ] Create the logic to connect to the API
 - [ ] From the responses you get, return the appropriate summary
-- [ ] Send us an email at `dev.support@debtpanel.co.uk` letting us know you have completed the test, and the link to your own fork
+- [ ] Send us an email at `developer.support@debtpanel.co.uk` letting us know you have completed the test, and the link to your own fork

 ## How will I know I have the correct results?